prodCodder/traefik-deploy-master/readme.md

 Of course, the fqdn needs to point to you server IP.
 If you are running on your local computer, you can use fqdn like "<whatyouwant>.localhost", it will always point to your localhost.

-If you want to stop the project, type "docker-compose down"
+If you want to stop the project, type "docker compose down"

 # Continuous Deployment (CD), by API